microsoft/BotBuilder-Samples/generators/generator-botbuilder/README.md

 # Usage
-You can create a bot by running the generator in either interactive mode, or noprompt mode.
-Interactive mode will prompt you for the information the generator needs to generate a new bot.
-In noprompt mode the generator will generate a new bot using a reasonable set of default options.
-The user will not be prompted for information when running the generator in noprompt mode.
+You can create a bot by running the generator in either interactive mode, or `--noprompt` mode.
+Interactive mode will prompt you for the information needed by the generator to create a new bot.
+In `--noprompt` mode the generator will generate a new bot using a reasonable set of default options.
+The user will not be prompted for information when running the generator in `--noprompt` mode.

 ## Creating a new bot project, interactively
 When the generator is run interactively, it will prompt the user for all the information required to create a new bot.